Mason Henry Gang: Trials of Benjamin Mayfield

 Mayfield for his pains was not rewarded, but was instead accused of murder by friends of Mason and tried for murder in Los Angeles County.

-The Sacramento Daily Union, 23 June 1866, quoted The Wilmington Journal on the verdict:
+The Sacramento Daily Union, June 23, 1866, quoted The Wilmington Journal on the verdict:

-On the evening of June 8th, the jury in the case of Benjamin Ben Mayfield, who murdered the highwayman John Mason, returned a verdict of guilty of murder in the first degree.
-The next day he was sentenced to be hung on August 1st.
+On the evening of June 8, the jury in the case of Benjamin Ben Mayfield, who murdered the highwayman John Mason, returned a verdict of guilty of murder in the first degree.
+The next day he was sentenced to be hung on August 1.
 The counsel of the murderer Intend to carry the case to a higher Court if possible.

 Mayfield's appeal resulted in a second trial on September 15, 1866.
-The jury again found the defendant guilty of murder in the first degree, and the counsel for the defense asked for a new trial, which was refused by Judge de la Guerra.
+Judge de la Guerra refused the defense counsel’s request for a new trial after the jury once again found the defendant guilty of first-degree murder.
 The prisoner was sentenced to be hanged in August 1867.
 On application to the Supreme Court a stay of proceedings was granted.
 Eventually Ben Mayfield was exonerated.